-Letter of credit has the advantage, both from the buyer perspective and seller perspective.
+Letter of credit has the advantage, both from the buyer’s perspective and seller’s perspective.
 Let’s consider both of them.

 1. Protection for the payment

 2. Transaction backed by LC is the confirmation of the order and specification.
-This reduces the risk of wrong production.
+This reduces the risk of the wrong production

 1. Certainty to receive the goods.

 2. Issuing LC shows the financial creditworthiness of the seller.
-Helps to smoother the future transactions with seller and banker.
+Helps to smoother future transactions with sellers and bankers.

 There are many types the buyer and seller can have the LC backed transaction.
 Below are a few of the LC types.